Visitor guide to Bangbao Fisherman’s Village

 ✔ Some good restaurants & great views from the end of the pier.
 A departure point for most dive trips and snorkelling tours

 So you’ve read the glossy tour brochure and your out of date Lonely Planet and come to Bangbao to expecting to see ‘ Ye Traditional Olde Fashioned Fishing Village’ . . .
 Boy, are you are in for a shock.

-Bangbao fishing village has now jumped the shark and is basically a claustrophobic alleyway lined with all manner of tourist related shops.
+Bangbao fishing village undeniably has some great views and is in a beautiful location at the southern tip of Koh Chang.
+However, the main pier has now jumped the shark and is basically a claustrophobic alleyway lined with all manner of tourist related shops.
 Most of which sell the same crap you can buy anywhere, yet, for some reason feel you should buy when you are in Bangbao.
 I presume that’s how people feel as it’s the only way to account for the number of places selling the same t-shirts, ornamental shells and brightly coloured flip flops.